Skip to main content

 Full TrustGraph CLI documentation can be found here.

-Launch the Configuration UI 🚀
+Configuration UI

 docker compose up -d